GraniteWMS/GraniteDocs/docs/integration/acumatica/acumatica-overview.md

 ## Documents

 Documents follow a similar structure to Granite's documents with one main difference being Allocations.
+Allocations will only be visible if Lot/Serial Tracking is enabled.
 The hierarchy is as follows: Document (Header) > Details > Allocations.
 Not all documents have Allocations.

 The header contains the info of the documents status, vendor/customer, and number.